zombieleet/emitter/README.md

 **maxlisteners**
-The total number of maxlisteners allowed is 1000, and it's readonly, you cannot modify it in your script, except you want to modify it directly from the emitter library
+The total number of listeners allowed is 1000, and it's readonly, you cannot modify it in your script, except you want to modify it directly from the emitter library

 ***License***
 GNU General Public License